MuhammadMouostafa/object-oriented-programming/1-encapsulation/2-constructor.md

 class Car
 {
 public:
-    Car()   // Constructor
+    Car()   // Default Constructor
     {
-      cout << "New Object of Car class created" << endl;
+      cout << "Default constructor called!" << endl;
     }
 };

 int main()
 {
-    Car car1;// Declare Object car1 from class Car (this will call the constructor) return 0;
+    Car car1;  // Calls default constructor
 }

 ```
  > NOTE: If no constructor created, the compiler create default constructor that do nothing class_name(){}.

-# Parameterized Constructors
+# 2. Parameterized Constructors
-Constructors can also take parameters (just like regular functions), which can be useful for setting initial values for attributes.
+A constructor that takes one or more parameters to initialize the object with specific values.

 > All the rules of the global functions default arguments will be applied to these parameters.